BryceVerberne/CSC240/README.md

 ## License

-This project is licensed under the CC BY-NC-ND 4.0 License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the CC BY-NC-ND 4.0 License - see the [LICENSE](LICENSE) file for details.

 **Good luck and happy coding!**